The liner inside your chimney plays a vital role in keeping your fireplace safe and efficient.

 Look out on your roof, and you’ll be able to see it.
 A rectangular tower of bricks jutting out from the top of your roof.

 Chimneys are a safety feature that directs smoke and heat out of your home.
-Because your chimney is so important, it is crucial to get it serviced annually.
+Given its importance, your chimney should be serviced at least once a year.

 The two features work together to help keep you and your family safe.